Soft Wax Repair Kit

 - This wood filler kit can be used to fix scratches in wood, as well as dents, small holes, and chips in furniture

-The Soft Wax Repair Kit is a handy set of 4 x wax filler sticks (4cm each) of varying shades used for repairing scratches, small holes, dents & chips to all wooden surfaces.
+The Soft Wax Repair Kit is a handy set of 4 x wax filler sticks (4cm each) of varying shades used for repairing scratches, small holes, dents and chips to all wooden surfaces.

 The filler sticks can be used for quickly repairing damages to surfaces such as hard wood (solid wood), soft wood, veneer, laminate, melamine, paper foils and all other types of wood.

 The product works by simply rubbing the wax stick into the damaged wood and then scraping off the excess with the applicator tool (provided).
 The kit is available in three different coloured packs; light, medium, and dark allowing you to repair any colour of damage to wood.

-The Soft Wax sticks are suitable for use on all types and colours of wood and can be used for wooden flooring, furniture, motor homes, caravans, boats and wood used in all other enironments.
+The Soft Wax sticks are suitable for use on all types and colours of wood and can be used for wooden flooring, furniture, motorhomes, caravans, boats and wood used in all other environments.